 Employment discrimination is a huge concern in states that don’t protect sex and gender identity.
 So business owners in those states should really be proactive, when it comes to shoring up their support of queer workers.

-It’s also critical not to stereotype your LGBTQ employees and patrons, as the queer community is incredibly diverse.
+It’s also critical not to stereotype your LGBTQIA+ employees and patrons, as the queer community is incredibly diverse.

 “Some of us are interested in sexuality, others not.
 We are monogamous, or non-monogamous.
 Some of us wear or enjoy drag, others prefer sports.
 We drink, or we are sober.
 Offering a variety of queer content at your establishment will help diversify your appeal,” she continues.

-No matter how open-minded you and your team are, chances are you don’t have a full understanding of different nuances and issues in the community, if you don’t identify as LGBTQ+.
-As a restaurant owner, it’s imperative you make use of the Ally resources available to you, to understand how to best support your LGBTQ employees.
-Partner with LGBTQ+ organizations in your community, to provide your team with thorough training and education.
+No matter how open-minded you and your team are, chances are you don’t have a full understanding of different nuances and issues in the community, if you don’t identify as LGBTQIA+.
+As a restaurant owner, it’s imperative you make use of the Ally resources available to you, to understand how to best support your LGBTQIA+ employees.
+Partner with LGBTQIA+ organizations in your community, to provide your team with thorough training and education.

 Training Manual Template